All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 hopefully a few tasks in the end.
 Our courses are practice-based and many of them include up to hundred

-practical challenges!
+practical exercises!
 The second difference is that our courses do not have theoretical content.

 At least not in the familiar sense.
 They link to recommended theory sources instead.